ewnd9/procrast8/README.md

 # procrastin8

-:warning: Deprecation notice: just put `127.0.0.1 {domain}` to `/etc/hosts` in case of a bad habit

-Chrome extension that redirects from time wasting sites to useful one
+Chrome extension that redirects from time wasting sites to a useful one

 ## Install